riogu/gcc1plus/README.md

 ```

 ## Usage
 Open Neovim from any directory within your GCC source tree.
-The plugin automatically locates the root by searching for `gcc/` and `build/` directories.
+The plugin automatically locates the source root (directory containing `gcc/`) and build directory (either `source/build/` or sibling `../build/`).

 ### Interactive Test Search with FindTest
 **`:FindTest`** is the primary interface for working with GCC tests.
 It searches the testsuite and opens an interactive buffer where you can quickly navigate, compile, debug, or run tests.